Emergent Carroll symmetry at phase separation in one-dimensional lattice systems

-This replicates the well-known linear variation of density-density correlator as a function of $q$ in the small momentum regime, which is true also for LL, as here the relativistic CFT map works perfectly.
+This is the well-known linear variation of density-density correlator as a function of $q$ in the small momentum regime, which is true also for LL, as here the relativistic CFT map works perfectly.

 Now as we hit PS, the electric Carroll region takes over.
 Two-point function of relevance is \eqref{deltam0} with $d=1$.
-Following same footsteps, the density-density correlator in the Carroll regime is given by \footnote{There is a $(t-t')$ term in the correlator as well which we appropriately regulate when taking the equal time limit.}
+The density-density correlator in the Carroll regime is thus \footnote{There is a $(t-t')$ term in the correlator as well which we appropriately regulate when taking the equal time limit.}

 which in momentum space simply reads